 Early vehicles featured a gasoline-fueled 24-volt fuel-metering combustion-type personnel heater that was fed from the vehicle fuel tanks.
 It provided heat to the personnel compartment directly and to the driver's compartment via a flexible hose.
 It had a capacity of 20,000 Btu/hour, and was mounted in the sponson between the right wall of the engine compartment and the right hull wall.
 The combustion air, ventilating air, and exhaust passages were sealed so that combustion products could not enter the ventilating air stream.
 It is seen above in an exploded diagram on the left and installed on the right.
 The legend for the left image is: A. Clamp.
 B. Insulator.
 C. Washer.
 D. Washer.
 E. Nut.
 F. Sleeve.
 G. Union.
 H. Valve, assy.
 J. Connector.
 K. Nipple.
 L. Elbow.
 M. Screen.
 N. Guard.
 P. Relay.
 Q. Washer.
 R. Nut.
 S. Receptacle, assy.
 T. Connector.
 U. Plug.
 V. Bolt.
 W. Washer.
 X. Connector.
 Y. Hose.
 Z. Clamp.
 AA.
 Adapter.
 BB.
 Screw.
 CC.
 Blower, assy.
 DD.
 Washer.
 EE.
 Nut.
 FF.
 Screw.
 GG.
 Exchanger.
 HH.
 Gasket.
 JJ.
 Igniter.
 KK.
 Cable.
 LL.
 Nut.
 MM.
 Resistor.
 NN.
 Blower, assy.
 PP. Cable.
 QQ.
 Screw.
 RR.
 Strap.
 SS.
 Wick.
 TT.
 Standpipe.
 UU.
 Rod.
 VV.
 Switch.
 WW.
 Washer.
 XX.
 Flange.
 YY.
 Plate.
 ZZ.
 Grommet.
 AB.
 Bolt.
 AC.
 Block.
 AD.
 Nut.
 AE.
 Switch.
 AF.
 Case.
 AG.
 Plate.
 AH.
 Bolt AJ.
 Strip.
 AK.
 Capacitor.
 (Picture from ORD 9 SNL G-260 List of All Service Parts of Carrier, Personnel, Full-tracked, Armored, M75 and TM 9-755B Full-Track Armored Personnel Carrier T18E1.)

 This is a later-production M75.
 The access door to the right of the engine, in the sloping plate just behind the engine exhaust pipe, is flat.
 On earlier vehicles an auxiliary generator was included, and its engine was installed under this access panel, giving it a humped cross section.
-The driver's hatch is visible on the vehicle's front left corner.
-The hinges for and outline of the left passenger compartment roof door are just visible to the rear of the vehicle.
+The driver's hatch is visible on the vehicle's front left corner, with the commander's cupola behind and above.
 The large engine access door in the hull front is apparent, and its exhaust pipe is protected by an extension to the right headlight cluster brush guard.
+An extension to the exhaust pipe routes gases down to the side of the hull, which was doubtlessly appreciated by the commander when manning the cupola.
 The grille on the hull left side is for cooling air exhaust, and the small protuberance in front of this exhaust grille is for external activation of the vehicle's fire suppression system.
 This would have been found in an indentation on earlier machines.
-(Picture courtesy Vincent Scorsone.)
+Similarly, the engine access door on the hull's right side is flat, in contrast to earlier vehicles.

 The dismounted and mounted positions for the rifle squad are drawn above.
 If the platoon leader or platoon sergeant was aboard, the left diagram was followed; otherwise, the troops were arranged as on the right.
 (Picture from FM 17-77 Crew Drill Armored Personnel Carrier, Full-track M75.)